 The most important thing here is that try as much as possible to have some answers for each of the recommended questions.
 Do not attempt to provide exhaustive answers because that isn’t going to work, but rather build on what you already know and move slowly, but carefully to the unknown.
 The main point here is that never make a decision in the open air; that is, without doing some sort of initial assessment consciously or subconsciously.

 13. Show your resourcefulness

 “It takes hard work, resourcefulness, perseverance and courage to succeed.”Tommy Hilfiger

-Resourcefulness allows you to quickly and easily penetrate the organization as a new hire more comfortably and ease the transition process.
-It allows you to immediately find means (apart from your usual job related responsibilities) to contribute to the works of others.
+Resourcefulness allows you to quickly and easily penetrate the organization as a new hire more comfortable and ease the transition process.
+It allows you to immediately find means (apart from your usual job-related responsibilities) to contribute to the works of others.
 You are not forced to be resourceful in the workplace, but when you work with others it is a good professional habit that will ease your working relationships.